-The University of Birmingham has followed government advice, and moved the whole of its campus to ‘restricted operations’ since 23 March 2020.
-This means only essential services are remaining open – like research laboratories working on a vaccine against Covid-19, or staff supporting the small number of students who are still in residence.
+On the 23rd March 2020 the University of Birmingham followed government advice and moved the whole of its campus to ‘restricted operations’.
+This meant only essential services remained open – like research laboratories working on a vaccine against Covid-19, or staff supporting the small number of students who were still in residence.

 I was booked on an event, talk or workshop.
 Are events cancelled?
 Can I get a refund?

-Regrettably, all events, talks and workshops taking place before 1 September 2020 are now cancelled.
+Regrettably, all events, talks and workshops are now cancelled until further notice.

 If you have pre-booked, you will be refunded.